C2SM/git-course/advanced/slides/slides.md

 - Preview deployment: worth showing live if the network cooperates
   - Reviewing a documentation change as rendered pages vs. a Markdown diff is a completely different experience
   - Why non-programmers contribute to that repository comfortably
-- Connect back to hooks: same idea of automated checks, but running on the server where they can't be skipped with `--no-verify`
+- Connect back to hooks: same idea of automated checks, but running on the server where they cannot be skipped with `--no-verify`
   - Hooks = fast local convenience, CI = the actual guarantee
 - Tie-in worth mentioning: these very slides are built by a GitHub Actions workflow in this repository -->